 There are lots and lots of different bacteria strains that fall under the probiotic category.
 And while a lot of products take the "kitchen sink" approach of throwing a lot of different strains into one capsule, "different strains can be tied to different benefits," explains functional dietitian Krista King, M.S., RDN, LDN.
 So if you're thinking about taking a probiotic, then it makes sense to seek out a supplement with a strain that's been shown to have potential in meeting your needs.

-Experts are still studying how different probiotic strains deliver their unique benefits.
+Experts are still studying how different types of probiotics deliver their unique health benefits.
 Here's a brief look at what the research has uncovered so far:

 - For general health support: Lactobacillus, Bifidobacterium, and Saccharomyces Boulardii.*